-- 1. Drop/Add: completed on line during the first week of classes (exact dates are published in the Academic Calendar on the Daemen web page).
+- 1. Drop/Add: completed online during the first week of classes (exact dates are published in the Academic Calendar on the Daemen web page).
 Drops processed during the drop/add period are not reflected on the transcript. - 2.
 Authorized Withdrawal: completed in the Registration office.
 After the last date for drop/add, a student wishing to withdraw from a course must file an official withdrawal form (and secure all required signatures) by the last date for authorized withdrawal for the term (approximately two-thirds of the way through the term; exact date is published in the Academic Calendar published on the Daemen web page).

 Please note that discontinuance of attendance or notice to the instructor does not constitute an official withdrawal and may result in a grade of Unauthorized Withdrawal (UW) or a failing grade in the course.
 In exceptional cases, the student may petition the Graduate Committee on Academic Standards through the Associate Vice President for Academic Affairs/Dean of Graduate Studies for an authorized late withdrawal.
 A written recommendation from the student's advisor, course instructor(s) and appropriate documentation of the reason for the withdrawal request must be provided to the Committee.
+A petition for a late withdrawal will not be considered after a final exam for that course has been taken or equivalent assignments (e.g., final project) have been submitted.

 Authorized withdrawals are reflected on the transcript.
 Students are advised to refer to the Financial Information section of this bulletin for financial implications applicable to authorized withdrawals.